EricWVGG/sanity-plugin-next-redirects/README.md

 - - `options.suppressDialog`
 - a thing that reverse-checks the redirects table for re-used slugs
 - - Currently, nothing prevents a person from filing `/post/i-identify-as-a-labubusexual` as a redirect, then later using that as a new slug; the document will be unreachable.
-- - "SELECT \* FROM redirect WHERE reddirect.url = pathResolve(doc)"
+- - 1.
+"SELECT \* FROM redirect WHERE reddirect.url = pathResolve(doc)"
-- 1. Publish is intercepted
+- - 2.
+Publish is intercepted
-- 2. Issue is explained
+- - 3.
+Issue is explained
-- 3. options: Publish and Delete Redirect (recommended) | Publish and Leave Redirect (why??) | Cancel and edit slug
+- - 4. options: Publish and Delete Redirect (recommended) | Publish and Leave Redirect (why??) | Cancel and edit slug
 - combine pathResolver and titleResolver?
 - - would let us ditch `documentTitleKey`
 - - but would make `pathResolvers` clunkier
 - instructions to hide Redirect table from structureTool
 - more "document is X old" options
+- let's flatten TOAST_MESSAGE and TOAST_DURATION so we can deal with duration enum normal-style